fuinumir/angular-breadcrumbs/README.md

 In order to use breadcrumbs you'll need to use configure your app to use Angular's routeProvider.
 You'll also need to include the breadcrumbs service.
 You can then set a label for each route (breadcrumb) within the route options.
+Label can be a string or a function that return a string.

 ```javascript